The Shape Of The Recovery

 6% of workforce to be laid off

-The wsj.com article linked above was about a 2 nd wave of jobs being lost as the recovery appear elusive.
+The wsj.com article linked above was about a 2nd wave of jobs being lost as the recovery appear elusive.

 Just last week, the unemployment claims weekly number was almost 3 million.
 I expect that the economy will continue to shed at least 2 million more jobs per week through the end of May and continue above 1 million job losses per week throughout June, even with many states opening up their respective economies.
 Why?